A lightcone catalogue from the Millennium-XXL simulation: improved spatial interpolation and colour distributions for the DESI BGS: Acknowledgements

 \section{Acknowledgements}

 AS would like to thank Michael Wilson for measuring the colour distributions of the BGS targets, and Svyatoslav Trusov for identifying the issues with the velocities in the original MXXL mock.
 SC and PN acknowledge the support of the STFC Consolidated Grant ST/T000244/1.
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.
+For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.